chebee7i/twitter/info/mongo.md

 - *grids.counties.bot_filtered* - Same as *grids.counties*, but tweets are not
   included in the counting if their user id appears in the *users.flagged* collection and if the user has the "avoid" property being true.

+- *grids.squares* - Each document is a 0.5 degree by 0.5 degree square that has
+  a nonzero intersection with the contiguous USA land mass.
+The properties are "geometry", which is a geoJSON shape representing the squares, and "counts", which maps hashtags to hashtag counts.

+- *grids.squares.bot_filtered* - Same as *grids.squares* but tweets are not
+  included in the counting if their user id apperas in the *users.flagged* collection and if the user has the "avoid" property being true.

 - *grids.states* - Each document is a "state".
 Each document has the following